bazelbuild/starlark/spec.md

 ```

 *Literals*: literals are tokens that denote specific values.
 Starlark
-has integer, floating-point, and string literals.
+has integer, floating-point, string, and bytes literals.

 ```text
 0                               # int